robotsorcerer/robotsorcerer.github.io/_posts/2017-04-05-Convex-NonConvex.md

 	$$

 <a name="example-codes"></a>
-### Example codes
+### Example code

-An example implementation of this algorithm in the PyTorch Library is available on my [github page](https://github.com/lakehanne/RAL2017/blob/master/pyrnn/src/model.py).
+An example implementation of this algorithm in the PyTorch Library is available on my [github page](https://github.com/lakehanne/RAL2017/blob/devel/pyrnn/src/model.py).

 <a name="acknowledgements"></a>
 ### Acknowledgments
-I would like to thank [Brandon Amos](https://bamos.github.io/) of the CMU Locus Lab for his generosity in answering my implementation questions while using his [qpth code](https://locuslab.github.io/qpth/).
+I would like to thank [Brandon Amos](https://bamos.github.io/) of the CMU Locus Lab for his generosity in answering my questions while using his [qpth code](https://locuslab.github.io/qpth/).
-+
-Thanks to @bamos for doing the heavy-lifting with his [qpth framework](https://github.com/locuslab/optnet/issues/1#issuecomment-291623064).